-The second is a blog post from the New York Personal Injury Law Blog about a New York lawyer caught in a sting operation when “he engaged in sexually explicit conversations over an internet chat room with an undercover police officer posing as a 13-year old girl, followed by his attempted meeting with the presumed minor for purposes of sexual contact.”
-But a divided New York court decided the appropriate sentence for this man would only be three years.
+The second is a blog post from the New York Personal Injury Law Blog about a New York lawyer caught in a sting operation when “he engaged in sexually explicit conversations over an internet chat room with an undercover police officer posing as a 13-year-old girl, followed by his attempted meeting with the presumed minor for sexual contact.”
+But a divided New York court decided the sentence for this man would only be three years.

-On the other hand, the New York sex offender case is completely baffling to me.
+The New York sex offender case is baffling to me.
 How in the name of Chris Hansen is this guy permitted to continue to practice law?
 The dissent sums up my view:

 Because I believe that a convicted and registered sex offender has forfeited the privilege of admission to the bar and the elevated status of the officer of the court, I must respectfully take the unusual step in a disciplinary proceeding and dissent,” Catterson wrote.
 “I believe that any penalty short of disbarment would not comport with the standards to which a member of the bar should adhere.
 I do not believe that we can reconcile the status of registered sex offender with that of a member of the bar in good standing.

 I agree.
-I wish this guy all of the luck in getting his life back in order.
-If we are going to let people out of prison, there has to be a level of forgiveness even for a crime like this.
-But that does not mean the guy should be permitted to practice law.
+I wish this guy all the luck in getting his life back in order.
+If we will let people out of prison, there has to be a level of forgiveness even for a crime like this.
+But that does not mean we should permit the guy to practice law.
 The majority and the dissent bemoaned the lack of clear direction in cases like this.
 Okay, agreed.
 So let’s make a rule.
 Sexual predators can’t practice law.
 Done.